andrewalufkin/my-react-app/README.md

 This is a simple README to help keep track of progress and work that I want to do on the app!

+Recent progress:
+* Added likes and dislikes and undos for posts.
+Modified posts so that they show the name of the poster.
+* Added Home page
+* Updated Home Page to fetch user's posts and show them

 TODO:
 * Add feed prioritization.
 Prioritize stuff based on likes, dislikes, user preference, & sentiment value.
 (Positive sentiment means higher priority.)
 * Add color customization